UniHomes guide to

 Choice of student suburbs

-If city centre living isn't your thing, there are lots of student-friendly suburbs for you nest in during your time in Liverpool.
-Edge Hill, the Baltic Triangle and Mossley Hill are popular student areas, good for both University Of and John Moores.
+If city centre living isn't your thing, there are lots of student-friendly suburbs for you to nest in during your time in Liverpool.
+Edge Hill, the Baltic Triangle and Kensington are popular student areas, good for both the University of Liverpool and John Moores.
 Toxteth is an alternative option, with lots of parks and green spaces.
+Remember to do your research before choosing accommodation - it can greatly affect your student life in Liverpool.

 • 4